erichalldev/obsidian-smart-random-note/README.md

 Custom plugins are officially supported in Obsidian version 0.9.7.
 This plugin currently targets API version 0.9.15 but should be compatible with version 0.9.7 or higher.

 ## Version History

+### 0.2.0

+-   Add command to insert a link at the cursor to a random note from search
+-   Fix opening a new markdown note when an image was selected to open.
+Opening any files except markdown is not supported.

 ### 0.1.3